Data Processing Agreement (DPA)

 7.3 Changes to Sub-processors

-Morningscore will notify the User of any intended changes concerning the addition or replacement of sub-processors by:
+Morningscore will inform the User of any intended addition or replacement of sub-processors at least 14 days before the change takes effect, by:

-- Notification within the Morningscore platform (if applicable)
+- Notification within the Morningscore platform or by email (for changes affecting Service Data sub-processors)

 7.4 Current Sub-processors